matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. Lambda bodies are executed every run, even if they are one line, like `a = lambda: datetime.now()` will always give you a new time.
 1. Python does not optimise tail calls.
 1. The [Zen of Python](https://www.python.org/dev/peps/pep-0020/) tells you what's pythonic.
 Notably: "There should be one—and preferably only one—obvious way to do it.\ Although that way may not be obvious at first unless you're Dutch."
+1. Python has a "Walrus operator" `:=` as of 3.8.
+It's used to assign a variable and return the assigned value.
+E.G.: `print(a:="Whoopsie")` will print "Whoopsie" and also assign that to `a`.
+This is similar to assignment in other languages, but more explicit.
 1. [PEP 572](https://www.python.org/dev/peps/pep-0572/), which introduced the Walrus Operator, was the one that got Guido to step down as BDFL.
 Pushback was strong.
 Maybe this is useful for tricky elifs, or list comprehensions?

 ## C++